 2013 UPSC question:

-- How important are vulnerability and risk assessment for pre-disaster management.
-As an administrator,what are key areas that you would focus in a disaster management?
+- How important is vulnerability and risk assessment for pre-disaster management?
+As an administrator, what are key areas that you would focus on disaster management?

 2014 UPSC question: